siure/Limitly/README.md

-# Time Limit Website Blocker
+# Limitly

-A Chrome extension that keeps distracting sites in check.
+Limitly is a Chrome extension that keeps distracting sites in check.
 Add the domains you want to manage, choose a daily or weekly allowance, and the extension will block access automatically once you hit the limit.

 ## Features